Harshadeep100/RAG_AGNO_AGENT/README.md

 LangChain for document processing and retrieval
 Qdrant as a vector database for efficient similarity search FastEmbed for embedding generation
+Worked on Ollama (Llama3.1), qwen2.5:3b, Mistral 7b, Deepseek, for LLM-based response generation and tested which model is better at fetching the relevant results.
+(These models are installed and ran locally)
-Ollama (Llama3.1) for LLM-based response generation Agno Agent for managing the retrieval and answer generation process It enables intelligent question-answering over web documents by:
+Agno Agent for managing the retrieval and answer generation process It enables intelligent question-answering over web documents by: